| Key Topics | Stages of labor, fetal monitoring, pregnancy warning signs, postpartum assessment, newborn care |

 - Variable decelerations: cord compression

-Danger symptoms requiring immediate evaluation:- Severe headache
+Danger symptoms requiring immediate evaluation:

 - Visual disturbances